ObviouslyNotMich/AI-Clips-local/README.md

 # Frontend Overview

-The frontend is a web application that allows you to interact with the Crispy algorithm and customize your video montages.
+The frontend is a web application that allows you to interact with the algorithm and customize your video montages.
 It consists of five main sections:

 1. **Clips**
 2. **Segments**